Skip to main content

 Max Supply

 The Network targeted the distribution of 5,000,000 HNT per month at launch.
-Following the community approval of HIP-20, the Network uses a two-year halving schedule, resulting in a maximum HNT supply of 223,000,000 HNT.
+Following the community approval of HIP-20, the Network uses a two-year halving schedule, resulting in an initial maximum HNT supply of 240,000,000 HNT, but slow blockchain times in year 1 resulted in an issuance that was ~17,000,000 HNT less than the schedule targeted.
+Thus, at the time HIP 20 was approved, max supply had decreased to ~223,000,000 HNT.

 The full token emission schedule can be viewed in the HNT section of this document: Token Emissions as of Solana Migration.